Voice Agents

 - Style - Direct, conversational, or consultative

-Step 3: Configure Call Flows
+Step 3: Configure Call flows

 Design how your agent handles conversations:- Greeting - How the agent introduces itself